March Dates in Women's History

 Juno-Lucina, protector of women and the family.
 Temple fires welcomed the coming of spring.

-March 1, 1987 Congress designates March as Women’s History Month.
+- March 1, 1987 March is designated by Congress as Women’s History Month.

 American woman to earn a medical degree.

 - March 2, 1903 the Martha Washington Hotel, the first exclusively for women, opened in New York City.